SeanFitzgibbon/coding-club/docs/session05.md

 ## Goal

 - Introduce robot car platform
-- Learn to operate motors to drive and turn car
+- Learn to operate motors to drive car
 - Understand that motors are not precise which will bias steering
-- Understand that motors are operated for a period of time (not distance or angle of turning)
-- Learn to correct steering to drive a straight line of a specified distance
+- Learn to correct steering to drive a straight line
-- Learn to convert distance to time and calibrate for motors
-- Learn to convert angle to time and calibrate for motors

 ## Schedule